 Who should have MMR immunisation?

-Children usually have 2 doses of MMR.
-From 1 October 2020, children will have their first dose at 12 months of age and a second dose at 15 months of age.
+Tamariki need 2 doses of MMR - a first dose at 12 months of age and a second dose at 15 months of age.

-Many teenagers and young adults have missed one or both doses of MMR and may be unaware that they are not protected against measles.
-Check whether you're up to date with your MMR immunisation with your family doctor.
+Many teens and young adults have missed one or both doses of MMR and may not be aware that they are not protected against measles.
+Check whether you're up to date with your MMR immunisation with your GP practice.

 Who should not have the immunisation?